The Three Sisters are a group of unusual rock formations located in the Blue Mountains of New South Wales.

-This legend adds a cultural twist to the Three Sisters which is today, a popular destination for nature lovers.
+This legend adds a cultural twist to the Three Sisters, which is today, a popular destination for nature lovers.
 There is no better way to experience this than to take a walk that leads to the rock formations.
-Along the walk, visitors are surrounded by towering eucalyptus trees and the fresh mountain breeze that whistles among the forest trees.
+Along the trail, visitors are surrounded by towering eucalyptus trees and the fresh mountain breeze that whistles among the forest trees.

-There are many bird species that dot this region, so be sure to carry your binoculars and look out for the majestic lyrebird.
+Many bird species dot this region, so be sure to carry your binoculars and look out for the majestic lyrebird.
 Proceed to Oreades Lookout where you get to take stunning photos of the natural landscape.
 The kilometre-long walk opens up to panoramic views of the Blue Mountains.